 At Simmondley Primary School we are committed to ensuring our children have a broad and balanced curriculum.
-Our work with Ignite TSA has led us to developing a 'Three Layered Curriculum' including opportunities for our children to learn about British Values, Diversity, Social Justice and Conservation.
+Our work with Ignite Teaching School Alliance led us to developing a 'Three Layered Curriculum' including opportunities for our children to learn about British Values, Diversity, Social Justice and Conservation.
 The Three Layered Curriculum includes;

 Layer 1- The National Curriculum which defines the programmes of study for key subjects in maintained state primary and secondary schools in England.
 Fundamentally, it sets out what your child is supposed to learn and when; The curriculum, covers English and Maths but also encompasses other subjects too including Science, History, Geography, Music, Personal Social and Health Education (PSHE), Physical Education ( PE), Modern Foreign Language (MFL) and Religious Education (RE.)

 Layer 2 – We have also thought about our distinctiveness here at Simmondley in line with our core framework and values and considered what else we want our children to learn.
 For example; playing a musical instrument, performing in a play, accessing The Arts, developing children as leaders.

 Layer 3- Which we see as 'The Icing on the Cake' where we are looking to develop partnerships with other organisations that our children can become involved in.
 For example; Mountain Rescue, Chester Zoo.